Erotic Desensitization and Revision, Realities of Our Current Sexual World

-- AASECT Core Knowledge Areas Sex Education: A, B, D, F, I, N, O
+- AASECT Core Knowledge Areas Sex Education: A, B, D, F, I, N

-- AASECT Core Knowledge Areas Sex Therapy: A, D, E, F
+- AASECT Content Areas Sex Therapy: A, D, E, F

 Most therapists and professionals who work with sexuality face their own issues and countertransference around eroticism and intimacy as they start their career as sex therapists.
 Treatment protocols are unclear and normally they rely on their limited training or their own personal experiences.
 This can bring up awkward and uncomfortable feelings that can create blocks in the therapy.
 The personal bias of the therapist also can confuse the real issues in treatment and mirror pathology for the client.